-23. Although, for the time being, the Authority has not specified the capacity to carry a minimum number of channels by the MSOs, on the expectation that the market dynamics will itself take care of the emerging situation.
-However, in the event, the Authority notices that the market dynamics are not allowed to function freely by the service providers, causing creation of artificial capacity constraint, the Authority will intervene in the matter and, at that time, may decide to specify the capacity to carry a certain minimum number of channels.
+- 23. The Authority has decided that the phrase "having the prescribed channel capacity" appearing in sub-regulation 3(2) should be deleted as the same will have no relevance with the deletion of the minimum channel carrying capacity criteria from the regulations. - 24.
+For the time being, the Authority has decided not to specify the capacity to carry a minimum number of channels by the MSOs, on the expectation that market dynamics will take care of the emerging situation.
+However, in the event the Authority notices that the market dynamics are not allowed to function freely by the service providers, resulting in creation of an artificial capacity constraint, it will intervene appropriately.